Skip to main content

 Our community thrives when we support the people who live, work, and invest here.
 Show your local and Canadian pride by joining the movement to support businesses right here in Northumberland.

-Our goal: Enlist 10,000 Northumberland residents to bring their spending back home.
+Our goal: Enlist 10,000 community champions to shift a portion of their spending to Northumberland businesses.

 Take the pledge

-Make a simple yet powerful commitment: redirect a portion of your everyday spending toward local businesses.
+Make a simple yet powerful commitment to redirect a portion of your average monthly spending toward local businesses in Northumberland.
+Choose how much you want to redirect to local spending each month (between $10-$100 per month).
 Whether it’s groceries, services, or your next gift purchase — shopping locally keeps our community strong, connected, and resilient.

 Take the pledge today